grimme-lab/xtb_docs/source/gfnff.rst

 GFN-FF specific input
 ============================

 ``xtb`` accepts various input formats.
 Especially the possibility to directly read ``pdb`` files as input might be something you want to use in combination with GFN-FF.
-If the pdb file includes charge information, ``xtb`` reads this information, determines the overall charge of the system automatically and applies this charge constrain per residue.
+If the pdb file includes charge information, ``xtb`` reads this information, determines the overall charge of the system automatically and applies this charge constraint per residue.
 There is no need to further specify the total charge of the system.
 The following output is generated.

 .. code:: bash